Josh Reynolds (American football): Detroit Lions

 On November 10, 2021, Reynolds was claimed off waivers by the Detroit Lions.
 For the remainder of the 2021 season, Reynolds played in seven games (starting in five) and finished with 29 receptions for 396 yards and two receiving touchdowns.
 In a 30–12 win over the Arizona Cardinals in Week 15, Reynolds caught a season-high six receptions for 68 yards and a touchdown.

 On March 9, 2022, Reynolds signed a two-year, $6 million contract extension with the Lions.
 In the 2022 season, Reynolds appeared in 14 games and started 11.
 He finished with 38 receptions for 479 receiving yards and three receiving touchdowns.

 During the 2023 regular season, Reynolds played in all 17 games, starting in 13, and caught 40 passes for 608 yards and five touchdowns.
 In the Lions' NFC Wild Card Round against the Los Angeles Rams, Reynolds matched his season highs for receptions (five) and yardage (80) to help Detroit prevail 24–23 over the team that had originally drafted him.
 He had a receiving touchdown in the 31–23 win over the Buccaneers in the Divisional Round.
 During the 2023 NFC Championship game against the San Francisco 49ers, Reynolds failed to secure an open fourth-down target, and later on, he again dropped a catch on third-and-long, leading to a Detroit punt with the game tied.
 The Lions went on to lose the game 31-34.

 Denver Broncos

 On March 27, 2024, Reynolds signed a two-year, $9 million contract with the Denver Broncos.
-On October 12, Reynolds was placed on injured reserve after suffering a hand injury in the Broncos' Week 5 victory over the Las Vegas Raiders.
+On October 12, Reynolds was placed on injured reserve after suffering a hand injury in the Broncos' Week 5 victory over the Las Vegas Raiders in which he caught a 9-yard touchdown pass.
 On October 18, Reynolds was wounded in a shooting which took place in Denver.
 On December 3, Reynolds was waived by the Broncos.